collardeau/svelte-tailwind-template/README.md

 # Svelte App with Tailwind

-This is a project template for [Svelte](https://svelte.dev) apps, with TailwindCSS configured and ready-to-go.
+This is a project template for [Svelte](https://svelte.dev) apps.
+TailwindCSS is configured with PostCSS and ready-to-go.
+Autoprefixer is also included.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):